asdfractal/yggdrasil-labs/README.md

 ### Fonts
 * Title/Logo - [Elianto](https://www.behance.net/gallery/33808280/Elianto-Free-Font) - A unique font used for the business title and logo
-* Display - [Orbitron](https://fonts.google.com/specimen/Orbitron) - This font is perfect for the desired feel of the website.
+* Headers - [Orbitron](https://fonts.google.com/specimen/Orbitron) - This font is perfect for the desired feel of the website.
 Bold, solid, and professional with a unique character
 * Body font - [Raleway](https://fonts.google.com/specimen/Raleway) - Easy to read and well spaced, compliments the display font

 ### Icons
 I have used a range of font awesome icons across the website to aid in displaying content and navigation options instead of using only text.

 ### Styles
 I have wanted to use scss for some time and this project I have decided to implement it for the first time.
 I have used [this](https://matthewelsom.com/blog/simple-scss-playbook.html) resource as a guide for the architechture.
+I am using the [BEM](http://getbem.com/) naming convention for my CSS classes to create modular, reusable components.

+Note on CSS: I have chosen to use vw/vh on padding and margins in a lot of cases as I believe this allows for an even more responsive experience than using solely rem.
+My decision was influenced by my own experimentation as well as researching, particularly [this](https://www.elegantthemes.com/blog/divi-resources/better-mobile-website-design-how-to-use-vw-vh-and-rem-to-create-fluid-divi-pages) article.

 #### Folder structure
 * scss